Robbby-00/twitch-drop-ui/README.md

 -   [Node.JS](https://nodejs.org/en/download) 20 or higher

 > [!WARNING]
-> If you are using a **Virtual Machine**, you must have a _VGA_ or a _dedicated GPU_, as Twitch has anti-bot measures that prevent its use without proper hardware.
+> If you are using a **Virtual Machine**, can have problem with integrity token (currently tested on windows machine on Hyper-V), as Twitch has anti-bot measures that prevent its use without proper hardware.

 ## Installation